Sunrisesunrise/pundit2/css-style-guide.md

 Sometimes we discover new CSS declarations of the annotated web page that influence the Pundit CSS style modifying the layout of the interface (this mostly happens to HTML tags).

 To fix this problem we have a **normalize.less** where we overwrite conflicting declarations.

-We chose not to use a third party normalization file but to have our own adding new declarations when needed.
+We chose not to use a third party normalization file but to have our own adding new declarations when needed: this file is always work in progress so please add normalizing declarations as you discover new CSS conflicts.

 ---